 As you get older, you realise that a lot of what you liked as a teenager, and in your twenties, isn’t as good as you remember it being.
-“Look what I just found!” you’ll say, brandishing a DVD of, oh I don’t know, Face/Off or Dude, Where’s My Car? or The Fifth Element that you have just found in a pile of stuff your mom wants you to go through before she throws it all out.
-“Let’s watch it tonight.”
+“Look what I just found!” you’ll say, brandishing a DVD of, oh I don’t know, Face/Off or Dude, Where’s My Car? or The Fifth Element that you have just found in a pile of stuff that your mom wants you to go through before she throws it all out.
+“Let’s watch it tonight!”

 And then you watch it, and it is far crueller, or infinitely less funny, or significantly less coherent than you remember it being.
 And another part of your youth dies.